Understanding the Customer Purchase Journey & Creating a Sales Funnel

 In this phase, customers may research different options and compare features to determine which product best meets their needs.

-At this point, brands provide informative content that assists customers in identifying a problem and suggests possible solutions.
+At this point, brands provide informative content that helps customers identify a problem and suggests possible solutions.

 Your goal should be to assist users in solving their questions rather than promoting a sale.